-- The LOC must provide an enclosed warm-up arena for jumping with one upright and one spread obstacle duly lineated by red and white flags and another separate area for flatwork without jumps.
+- the positions of the start and finish lines; - the relative positions of all obstacles and their dimensions, their type and order; - any compulsory turning points; - the length of the course as it was measured; - the track marked either by a continuous line to be followed precisely by the pentathletes or by a series of arrows showing the direction in which each obstacle must be jumped, then the track to be chosen freely by the pentathlete.
+Should there be a compulsory section in an otherwise unrestricted course, both methods must be used on the same plan; - the time allowed and the time limit; - the judges' box. - The LOC must provide an enclosed warm-up arena for jumping with one upright and one spread obstacle duly lineated by red and white flags and another separate area for flatwork without jumps.
 The warm up arena for jumping must be a minimum of 30m x 40m (maximum 6 horses). - ii) The two warm up obstacles in the warm-up arena must be jumped in the same direction. - iii) A big digital clock, must be in the mounting area and visible by the pentathletes and coaches also from the warm-up arena.
 If the competition arena is at more than 200 metres from the warm-up arena, in the entrance there must be another clock. - iv) The competition arena must be enclosed and be a maximum of 2500 m2 (e.g 50m x 50m).
 The height of the borders must be a minimum of 1m.
-Whilst a horse is in the competition arena during a competition, all entrances and exits must be closed. - v) In individual competitions the start line must not be more than 15m nor less than 6m from the first obstacle.
+Whilst a horse is in the competition arena during a competition, all entrances and exits must be closed. - In individual competitions the start line must not be more than 15m nor less than 6m from the first obstacle.
 In relay competitions the start line

-- must be not more than 30m nor less than 10m from the first obstacle.
+2.1.3 Fields of Play - Arenas must be not more than 30m nor less than 10m from the first obstacle.
 The finish line, for individual and relay competitions must not be less than 6m nor more than 15m from the last obstacle.
-Each of these 2 lines must be marked with an entirely red flag on the right and entirely white flag on the left. - vi) For the Relay Competition, behind the start line a zone for changeover will be marked for about 20m in length and 10m width (minimum) where the Relay team is placed, awaiting the start.
-The changeover zone is an inseparable and integrated part of the competition arena.
-It must be clearly marked.
-The Exit of this zone is the Start line: the Entrance is the Finish line.
+Each of these 2 lines must be marked with an entirely red flag on the right and entirely white flag on the left.